aedobbyn/women-chi-ultimate/compile.md

 * Categorize teams into
-  + a variable `team_type` with three levels: mixed, no_club, and womens
+    + a variable `team_type` with three levels: `mixed`, `no_club`, and `womens`.
+All players not on a womens or mixed team are `no_club` (which is a little misleading because this encompasses non-Chicago club teams)
-  + a variable `club_or_not` with two levels: club and not_club
+    + a variable `club_or_not` with two levels: `club` and `not_club`

 * When the outcome variable is an ordered factor (e.g., "How satisfied are you with the AMOUNT of ultimate you are currently playing?")
     + Run an ordered probit regression with some number of predictor variables predicting that single outcome variable

 * Combine ordered categorical predictor variables into omnibus variables and treat them as continuous
     + The idea with summing ordinal response variables was to introduce more degrees of freedom into the outcome variable so that we could run a more standard linear regression rather than an ordered/logistic probit regression on each outcome variable.
 It hopefully gives us both more predictive power and a more holistic look at three main categories of response variable (satisfaction, connectedness, and inclusiveness)

 Caveat: while directionality is constant across different variables (i.e., 1 always = bad or disagree or whatever), there are different levels for different variables that aren't necessarily comparable.
 They're ordered in a way that makes the most sense, I think, but you could definitely argue for a different ordering.